Verizon Wireless vs. AT&T Wireless

 AT&T is no slacker, though.
 The carrier has higher prices on its flagship plans, along with lower data allotments for hotspots, but it still gets you solid nationwide coverage and has a larger 5G network too.

 You won’t always get consistent internet speeds on cell phones, since a wireless network can be impacted by a range of factors.
-But you can download our speed test app to monitor how much speed you have before you jump on a Zoom meeting or download a big file.
+But you can take a speed test to see current speeds.
+If you’re often on the go, download our speed test app to check your speed no matter where you are.

 Pros and cons: Verizon Wireless vs. AT&T Wireless